micahkepe/micahkepe.github.io/blog/content/43-monkeys/index.md

 +++

-As part of my design course requirements at Rice University, I will be creating a game in a group of 4-5 using the Godot engine over the upcoming semester.
+As part of my design course requirements at Rice University, I will be creating a game in a group of 4 using the Godot engine over the upcoming semester.
 This blog post will serve as a progress log for the game's development and hopefully provide some good insights into the game development process from someone who has never made a game before.

 <!-- more -->

-# The Idea
+# Initial Project Proposal

-I don't want to give too much away, but our game is called **Monkey Mayhem** and draws a lot of inspiration from this news source:
+I don't want to give too much away, but our game is called **43Monkeys** and draws a lot of inspiration from this news source:
 [What we know after 43 monkeys escaped a South Carolina research facility](https://www.cbsnews.com/news/south-carolina-escaped-monkeys-what-we-know/)